2023 CPC National Meeting

 - Two full days of face-to-face networking with top conservation experts

-- Eligibility to present conservation research from your organization in-person as either a 5-minute lightning talk or poster presentation
+- Eligibility to present conservation research from your organization as either a 5-minute lightning talk or poster presentation

-- Lunch and free entrance to the Star Award Banquet during conference session on May 4
+- Lunch and free entrance to the Star Award Banquet during conference session on May 2

 - Access to the Whova conference platform and recorded meeting content beginning two days before and six months after the meeting